jewel/clearskies/protocol/core.md

 The SHA256 of the file contents should be cached in a local database for performance reasons, and should be updated with the file size or mtime changes.

-The file ID is used for untrusted nodes.
+The file ID is used for untrusted peers.
 It should be updated when the SHA256 changes.

-The aes128 encryption key is only used when sending the file to untrusted nodes.
-It is predetermined so that all nodes agree on how to encrypt the file.
+The aes128 encryption key is only used when sending the file to untrusted peers.
+It is predetermined so that all peers agree on how to encrypt the file.
 It should be changed whenever the SHA256 changes.

-FIXME: The file id and aes128 should match for all files with the same SHA256 so that we get deduplication to trusted nodes.
+FIXME: The file id and aes128 should match for all files with the same SHA256 so that we get deduplication to trusted peers.

 Windows compatibility